rdkcentral/firebolt-certification-app/README.md

   - If FCA systemui=true, FCA acts as the base app in case of ripple.
 The background color will be changed to purple and it will display one more button as "Launch FCA app" to launch FCA as third-party app on Ripple devices.
 - TestContext: testContext=true
   - If testContext=true, it will add the field context in mocha report generated

+## Supported Intent Parameters
+- PubSub Publish Suffix:
+  -  When `pubSubPublishSuffix` is specified in the intent, it publishes to the topic.
+- PubSub Subscribe Suffix:
+  -  When `pubSubSubscribeSuffix` is specified in the intent, it subscribes to the topic.

 ## Supported PubSub Handlers